OpenTermsArchive/engine/scripts/rewrite/README.md

 When re-writting versions, filters are re-applied on snapshots, so services declarations and history are required.

+:warning: Currently, history rewriting only works with Git storage.

 ## Rewrite snapshots

 ### Configuring